DEPTH INTEGRATION

 Psychedelic Preparation, Facilitation, or Integration

 Psychedelic experiences can bring forward meaningful psychological and emotional material.
 Approached carefully, they can open territory that other work has not reached.
-Approached without preparation or integration, that material can remain unprocessed — or become its own source of complexity.
+Approached without preparation or integration, that material can remain unprocessed or become a source of further complexity.

 This work supports all three phases: preparation before an experience, facilitation within Oregon's regulated psilocybin services, and integration of what emerges afterward.